The Opening Teams

 Three Stakeholders, Three Agendas

-Nexus funds most expeditions because bunkers contain intact ORACLE instances — their real interest.
+Nexus funds most expeditions because bunkers contain intact ORACLE instances.
 The Consciousness Archaeologists want data on ORACLE-human interaction patterns preserved in isolation for decades.
 Zephyria's Anthropological Institute insists on observation protocols that slow everything down and save lives.
 The resulting procedures are slow, expensive, and effective.

 The Bunker 1 Precedent

-Custodian Yara Osei's unauthorized opening of Bunker 1 catalyzed the Authority's creation.
-What happened inside that bunker convinced every stakeholder that uncontrolled contact was unacceptable — for different reasons, but the conclusion was unanimous.
-The details of Bunker 1 remain partially classified.
+Commissioner Adamu's unauthorized opening of Bunker 1 as a young Lamplighter catalyzed the Authority he now leads.
+What happened inside convinced every stakeholder that uncontrolled contact was unacceptable — for different reasons, but the conclusion was unanimous.
+The details of Bunker 1 remain partially classified under Adamu's personal seal.

 Field Conditions